 2.3 Instrumentation and Methods of Observation

-Note 1: Provision 2.3.1, Volume I, Part I applies.
+2.3.1 General Requirements

-Note 2: Further details are provided in the Technical Regulations (WMO-No. 49), Volume III: Hydrology, the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Weather Reporting (WMO-No. 9), Volume D – Information for Shipping, and the Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information.
+Note: Details are provided in the Technical Regulations (WMO-No. 49), Volume III: Hydrology, the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Weather Reporting (WMO-No. 9), Volume D – Information for Shipping, and the Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information.

 2.3.1.1 Members should ensure that observations and observational metadata are traceable to International Standards (SI), where these exist.